NikuraCorp/build-inspencer-Engine/README.md

 ## Build Inspencer Game Engine ________________________________________________v0.0.0.2
   in memories of [Bud Spencer](https://en.wikipedia.org/wiki/Bud_Spencer)

+  the engine is focused on being made all JAVA

 The Engine uses LwjGL 3 as the main renderer.
 in the future I will implement Software Render and import the DirectX 3d libraries into JAVA